DigitalGlobe/geoio/README.rst

 Geoio provides facilities to easily interact with geospatial data.
-The interactions that are supported include data retrieval, spectral processing, meta data handling, shapefile intersection/extraction, and retrieval of statistical information.
+The interactions that are supported include data retrieval, spectral processing, metadata handling, shapefile intersection/extraction, and retrieval of statistical information.
 Specific attention has been paid to accessing DigitalGlobe data and meta data, but the same facilities in this module can be used to access non-DigitalGlobe data or to build custom processing and